tobek/headsoak/notes.md

 - nutmeg should remember your current location. details:
     - is your location just your query, or the query and where you've scrolled to?
     - should your location be remembered across all machines, or should each machine locally remember its location? configurable?
-- should + button for new tag on nut (and resulting field) be on the right side, so that it's always in the same place?
 - SHARING: should it be on a per-note basis, per-tag basis, or both? both might get messy
 - Do I want to obfuscate/uglify JS (and CSS?) https://github.com/mishoo/UglifyJS2 and/or https://npmjs.org/package/node-minify